StilDedEye/Relive/README.md

 Relive is an app that lets you save and rediscover your memories through *time capsules*.
 All data is stored locally, ensuring maximum 🔒 privacy and 🔐 security.

-🚀 **This is the first public release after the development phase!** 🚀
+🚀 **This is the first public release after the development stage!** 🚀

 ## 🌟 Current Features:
 - 📷 **Standard Capsule**: Create time capsules containing images that can be opened in the future.